AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 where Item is instantiated, submit them to Prolog to be run, and then examine the values obtained in the variable What.
 In order to do this, the C program QA must use the interface functions to build Prolog goals of the appropriate form, to submit them to Prolog, and to extract the values from What.
-First, let’s sketch out the function qa_dialog in which the goals are submitted:
+First, let's sketch out the function qa_dialog in which the goals are submitted:
 ```
 static void
 qa_dialog(void)